Policy relevance of causal quantities in networks: Averaging over assignments, then over units

-Moving beyond this particular example, consider the causal relationships between policies, treatments, exposures, and outcomes when the exposure mapping is correctly specified --- represented by the directed acyclic graph in Figure \ref{fig:dag}.
-This illustrates that it can be easy to end up considering interventions on the exposures $D_i$ that cannot be induced by any distribution for $\vect{Z}$ (that is, any choice of policy $\pi$).
-Or, even if such a policy exists that induces that distribution on $D_i$, that policy may not be of interest at all.
+Another view of the challenges here is available by considering the causal relationships between policies, treatments, exposures, and outcomes when the exposure mapping is correctly specified --- represented by the directed acyclic graph in Figure \ref{fig:dag}.
+AFEOs summarize how outcomes vary with exposures $D_i$, but a decision maker chooses a policy $\pi$, which only affects $D_i$ indirectly through $\vect{Z}$.
+It can be easy to end up considering interventions on the exposures $D_i$ that cannot be induced by any distribution for $\vect{Z}$ (that is, any choice of policy $\pi$).
+Or, even if such a policy exists that induces a particular distribution on $D_i$, that policy may not be of interest at all (e.g., only simple policies may be feasible).\footnote{This is analogous to arguments, in the literature on mediation, that estimands involving cross-world counterfactuals are not relevant to policy \citep[e.g.][]{naimi2014mediation}.}

-Thus, while one might have thought that at least \emph{correctly-specified} exposure mappings make the average potential outcomes under each exposure sufficient for policy choice; however, we have seen is that is not in general the case.\footnote{In noting that misspecified exposure mappings can be irrelevant to policy choice, \citet{auerbach_discussion_2024} use an example in which the correctly-specified mapping is sufficient, but this depends on other characteristics of that example.} Further confusion is possible when attempting to use misspecified exposure mappings for policy choice.
+\paragraph*{With a misspecified exposure map.} Researchers have been concerned about the consequences of misspecifying the exposure map, so it is worth understanding how both desiderata fare in this case.\footnote{One concern is that if a unit's outcomes are affected by their own treatment and neighbors' outcomes, this leads to potentially global dependence \citep[e.g.][]{manski2013identification,leung_discussion_2024, eckles2017design}.} The present analysis is readily applicable to this case, as the inner averaging step for AFEOs is an expectation over potential outcomes grouped together by the exposure map, whether or not they form a level set.

+Focal contrasts defined by misspecified exposure maps will generally remain averages of unit-level causal effects, though it can be difficult to understand exactly what they are effects \emph{of} \citep[cf.][\S S2]{savje2023exposure}.
+That they are causally interpretable has been suggested by work labeling them ``exposure effects'' \citep{savje2023exposure} or ``average distributional shift effects'' \citep{hudgens2008toward}.
+Focal contrasts are generally unit-level causal in some policy space (Proposition \ref{thm:focal_contrast_causal}), but this policy space may not be interpretable or have a straightforward relationship to how exposures are defined and labeled.
+This adds to prior characterizations of specific cases where focal contrasts remain interpretable even with misspecification \citep{savje2021ateunknown}.